Arkansas School Counselor Certification

 Additional Information

-If you need additional assistance with your school counseling licensure application, you can contact the Department of Education at 501-682-4342 during normal business hours CST.
+If you need additional assistance with your school counseling licensure application, contact the Department of Education at 501-682-4342 during normal business hours CST.

 Arkansas School Counselor Certification Renewal